next-exp/IC/doc/merging.rst

 - A remote configured for the author of the PR.

-- After the PR is approved, make sure the merge should be done (asking the authors if they didn't get in touch with you).
+- After the PR is approved, make sure that it is ready to be merged (asking the authors if they didn't get in touch with you).

 Steps